chemodun/X4-UniverseEditor/src/ChemGateBuilder/README.md

 ## Features

-- Building gate connections between any sectors in the game.
+- Build gate connections between any sectors in the game.
-- Selecting sectors from a list or from the Galaxy map.
+- Select sectors from a list or from the Galaxy map.
-- Creating any number of connections, where a connection is a pair of gates in two sectors.
+- Create any number of connections, where a connection is a pair of gates in two sectors.
-- Easily arranging the location of gates in sectors by moving them on the map using the mouse.
+- Easily arrange the location of gates in sectors by moving them on the map using the mouse.

 ## Disclaimer